dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 +++

 Dgraph enterprise features are proprietary licensed under the [Dgraph Community License][dcl].
+All Dgraph releases contain proprietary code for enterprise features.
-These features are available with an enterprise contract from Dgraph.
-If you wish to use enterprise features, please reach out via [contact@dgraph.io](mailto:contact@dgraph.io) or the [discuss forum](https://discuss.dgraph.io).
+Enabling these features requires an enterprise contract from [contact@dgraph.io](mailto:contact@dgraph.io) or the [discuss forum](https://discuss.dgraph.io).

-Regular releases contain proprietary code for these features, and the **features are enabled by default for 30 days in a new cluster**.
+**Dgraph enterprise features are enabled by default for 30 days in a new cluster**.
 After the trial period of thirty (30) days, the cluster must obtain a license from Dgraph to continue enjoying the enterprise features released in the proprietary code.
 The license can be applied to the cluster by including it as the body of a POST request and calling `/enterpriseLicense` HTTP endpoint on any Zero server.

 {{% notice "note" %}}